CloudKidStudio/library-grunt/README.md

 A _boolean_ defaults to true.
 If grunt.initConfig() is automatically called.

-### options.themePath

-_string_ defaults to "../CloudKidTheme" The path to the YUI docs theme.

 ### options.docsPath

 _string_ defaults to "docs" The path to the docs output folder.

+### options.examplesPath

+_string_ defaults to "examples" The folder which contains the library examples.

 ### options.sourcePath